-Model Programs for SET High—Nominated to be a California Distinguished School
+Model Programs for SET High—A California Distinguished School

 Passion Projects and a Community of Acceptance